 This project was carried out by the former working group "Remote sensing and Geoinformatics"

-Team: Thomas Zieher, Jan Pfeiffer, Annemarie Polderman (ehemals: Martin Rutzinger, Jan Schmieder)
+Project team: Thomas Zieher, Jan Pfeiffer, Annemarie Polderman (formerly: Martin Rutzinger, Jan Schmieder)

 The Institute of Interdisciplinary Mountain Research is partner in the H2020 funded project OPERANDUM (OPEn-air laboRAtories for Nature baseD solUtions to Manage environmental risks).
 The overall objective of OPERANDUM is to reduce hydro-meteorological risks in European territories and beyond through co-designed and tested innovative green and blue/grey/hybrid Nature-Based Solutions (NBS), and push business exploitation, using the living lab concept through seven European and three non-European Open-Air Laboratories (OALs).
 OPERANDUM’s OALs cover a wide range of hazards, considering different climate projections, diverse land use and socio-economic characteristics, multiple monitoring activities, and varying levels of NBS acceptance and technology readiness.